HarshVasisht/ARTIGA/docs/index.md

 ## Introduction

-Welcome to ARTIGA, an exciting and innovative project that harnesses the power of Artificial Intelligence (AI) to create real-time image generation and article creation.
+Welcome to ARTIGA ( AI for Real-Time Image Generation and Article Creation ), an exciting and innovative project that harnesses the power of Artificial Intelligence (AI) to create real-time image generation and article creation.
 ARTIGA combines cutting-edge Generative AI models to generate stunning images and crafts captivating articles, providing a seamless and dynamic content creation experience.

 ## Features